wp-plugins/add-to-any/README.txt

 For more technical information on setting your pages up for Facebook sharing, see "Facebook Sharing Checklist" in <a href="https://developers.facebook.com/docs/plugins/checklist/">Facebook's documentation</a>.

+= Why do share links route through AddToAny? =

+Since 2006, AddToAny is trusted across the web to always route to each service's current endpoint.
+This routing enables publisher customization, visitor personalization, and keeps the AddToAny plugin remarkably lightweight without the need for constant plugin updates.
+In AddToAny menus, visitors see the services they actually use.
+On mobile, AddToAny presents the choice of sharing to a service's native app or mobile site and the preference is used on the next share.
+Publishers take advantage of AddToAny services such as <a href="https://www.addtoany.com/buttons/customize/wordpress/email_template">email templates</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/twitter_message">Twitter templates</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/link_tracking">URL shortener & parameters</a>, and more.
+Just as service icons change, service endpoints change too, and AddToAny is updated daily to reflect service endpoint and API changes.

 = How can I use custom icons? =

 Upload sharing icons in a single directory to a public location, and make sure the icon filenames match the icon filenames packaged in the AddToAny plugin.
 In your Admin panel, go to `Settings` > `AddToAny` > `Advanced Options` > check the "Use custom icons" checkbox and specify the URL to your custom icons directory (including the trailing `/`).
 For AddToAny's universal button, go to Universal Button, select `Image URL` and specify the exact location of your AddToAny universal share icon (including the filename).